 Looking at where the nest is located and where my mower made it – I apparently ran in the wrong direction after my first sting.
 My mower tracks went a bit beyond the nest, so when I tried to run away, I actually crossed back over where the nest was.
 Yeah, not the best, but I didn’t know where they had come from at the time.
 Now that I’ve found and marked the nest, I plan on cooking up a bunch of mint oil to dump down their nest at night.
 Hunting wasps usually only come out during the day, so the safest time to try to get rid of a wasp nest is at night.
 We have a whole bunch of mint in the garden and mint oil with boiling water worked really well on last year’s ground nest (that one had to go too since it was in the walkway even though no one got stung).

-The method I used for removing the wasp nest can be found in my Mint Oil story here.
+The method I used for safely and organically removing the wasp nest can be found in my Mint Oil story here.

 We’re still trying to figure out how to add comment boxes to the blog, so in the meantime, send me an email!